-The Board of Directors held eight meetings during the fiscal year ended March 31, 2002.
+The Board of Directors held seven meetings during the fiscal year ended March 31, 2003.
 Mr. Thomas attended five of the meetings of the Board of Directors.
 All of the other directors attended or participated in at least 75% of the aggregate number of meetings of the Board of Directors.
-Each director (including Mr. Thomas) attended at least 75% of the aggregate number of meetings of those committees of the Board of Directors on which such person served, which were held during such period.
+Each director (excluding Mr. Thomas) attended at least 75% of the aggregate number of meetings of those committees of the Board of Directors on which such person served, which were held during such period.

-Odetics has three standing committees-the Audit Committee, the Compensation and Stock Option Committee and the Finance Committee.
+Odetics currently has three standing committees-the Audit Committee, the Compensation and Stock Option Committee and the Finance Committee.
 Odetics has no standing nominating committee, and the Board as a whole acts upon matters which would otherwise be the responsibility of a nominating committee.

 Audit Committee.
 The Audit Committee supervises and reviews the audit and audit review programs and procedures of the independent auditors of Odetics, its internal accounting staff and the results of internal auditing procedures.
-The Audit Committee also reviews the independence, professional services, fees, plans and results of the independent auditors' engagement and recommends their retention or discharge to the Board.
-The members of the Audit Committee of Odetics are Messrs.
+The Audit Committee also reviews, acts on and reports to the Board with respect to various auditing and accounting matters, including the selection of the independent auditors and the independence, professional services, fees, plans and results of the independent auditors.
+The members of the Audit Committee of Odetics are

+Messrs.
 Seazholtz, Thomas and Wright.
-The Audit Committee held one meeting during the fiscal year ended March 31, 2002.
+The Audit Committee held five meetings during the fiscal year ended March 31, 2003.

 The Board of Directors adopted and approved a written charter for the Audit Committee in June 2000.
-In July 2002, the Board of Directors adopted and approved an amended and restated Audit Committee charter, a copy of which is attached hereto as Appendix A. The Board has determined that all members of the Audit Committee are "independent" as that term is defined in Rule 4200 of the listing standards of the National Association of Securities Dealers.
+In July 2002, the Board of Directors adopted and approved an amended and restated Audit Committee charter, which charter was included as an appendix to Odetics' proxy statement for the annual meeting of the stockholders which was held in September 2002.
+The Board has determined that all members of the Audit Committee are "independent" as that term is defined in Rule 4200 of the listing standards of the National Association of Securities Dealers.

 Compensation and Stock Option Committee.
-The Compensation and Stock Option Committee makes recommendations to the Board concerning the compensation of all officers of Odetics and administers the stock option plans of Odetics.
+The Compensation and Stock Option Committee makes recommendations to the Board concerning the compensation of all executive officers of Odetics and administers the stock option plans of Odetics.
 The members of the Compensation and Stock Option Committee of Odetics are Messrs.
 Daly, Seazholtz and Thomas.
-The Compensation and Stock Option Committee held two meetings during the fiscal year ended March 31, 2002.
+The Compensation and Stock Option Committee held two meetings during the fiscal year ended March 31, 2003.

 Finance Committee.
 The Finance Committee reviews Odetics' financial planning and strategies and provides guidance to the Board and the Audit Committee regarding issues and opportunities related thereto.
 The Finance Committee also provides interface and advice between the Board, the capital markets and other financing sources.
-The Finance Committee held no meetings during the fiscal year ended March 31, 2002.
+The Finance Committee held no meetings during the fiscal year ended March 31, 2003.
 The members of the Finance Committee are Messrs.
 Daly, Miner, Slutzky and Wright.